humdrum-tools/humdrum-notation-plugin/topic/saving/index.md

 Similar to `saveHumdrumSvg()`, another function called `saveHumdrumText()` will save the Humdrum data that generated an SVG image.
-Below is an example that now has two buttons to the right of each incipit: one to save the SVG image and the other to save the Humdrum data for the incipit.
+Below is an example that now has two buttons to the right of each incipit: one to save the SVG image and the other to save the Humdrum data:

 {% include_relative sonata-transposed.txt %}